ajameslarner/AJS2021-Java-Development/notes.md

 > **import** **static** com.web.address.program.init

+---

 ### class

 A way to structure your code and classify code blocks, classes can be defined by the programmer.
+The definition should be a noun, starting with a capital letter.

+Example

+> **class** Noun {
+>   *code...*
+> }